readdy/readdy_documentation/readdy_documentation/workshop_info.md

 ---
 layout: page
-title: Summer workshop 2018
+title: Summer workshop 2019
 ---

 The workshop adresses young scientists at M.Sc. or Ph.D. student level with a background in physics, chemistry, bioinformatics or computer science.
 FU-students can receive the equivalent of a 2 SWS module (5 ECTS points) for a successful completion.
-The workshop is from Monday 23.07.2018 until Friday 27.07.2018, each day from 9h to 15h.
+The workshop is from Monday 15.07.2019 until Friday 19.07.2019, each day from 9h to 15h.
+It will be located in __(to be determined, but certainly at FU Berlin)__

+{% if false %}
-It will be located in the basement of the computer-science building
+the basement of the computer-science building
 ```
 Takustr.
 9
 14195 Berlin
 Room K46
 ```
+{% endif %}

 Main topics will be:
 - Macromolecular diffusion and crowding
 - Simulation of signal transduction in cells